 - AUsome Ireland

 AUsome Ireland is a community organization run by autistic people.
 AUsome Ireland hosts AUsome Cork every year, which is a conference that features autistic advocates and educates the general public about the needs of autistic people.
-The next AUsome Cork takes place on March 29, 2020 at Rochestown Park Hotel in Douglas, Ireland.
+While normally in person, AUsome Cork has taken place virtually in recent years due to the COVID-19 pandemic.

 - Autistics United Canada

 Autistics United Canada is a disability rights organization created by autistic people and are “committed to raising the voices of autistic people.”
 They were previously affiliated with the Autistic Self Advocacy Network, and was later established as Autistics United Canada with chapters and self advocates throughout Canada.
 They are focused on building connections and community of autistic people and fostering autistic identity and pride.
 They advocate for improving education and accessibility to healthcare for autistic people, as well as ensuring that autistic people are involved in public policy decisions made about them.
 They additionally have a mobile neurodiversity library in their Vancouver chapter with books about autism acceptance as well as fidget gadgets for autistic people.

 The Autistic Women and Nonbinary Network (AWN) is an autistic led organization “with a mission to provide community, support and resources for Autistic women, girls, nonbinary people, and all others of marginalized genders.”
 They also provide support for minority groups such as autistic LGBTQ+ people and autistic people of color.
 AWN provides opportunities to connect the autistic community such as networking, educational and social gatherings, autism acceptance events, book readings, and autistic pride picnics among others.
 Sponsors of AWN include Felicity House, Ford Foundation, Massachusetts Institute of Technology, AAPD, Nebraska Dept. of Health and Human Services, and Stavros.